 - Courage ~ Maia

 “Achieving success through perseverance and striving for excellence.”

 We encourage children to take responsibility for their own learning, persevere if things get difficult, and never give up.
 At school assemblies during the year, we recognise children who are modeling values of perseverance, kindness, respect.
 At the end of each term, there is a special principal’s morning tea for children who have modeled these values.

 Each week we award a Principal’s Award for making positive choices.
-During morning tea and lunchtime duty teachers give tokens to students that they see demonstrating positive behaviour, helping others, picking up litter etc. Each week our principal, Ms Johnston, draws one of these tokens at random and that student is awarded with a ‘Principal’s Award’ pencil and gets to host Geoffrey the Owl in their classroom for a week.
+During morning tea and lunchtime duty teachers give tokens to students that they see demonstrating positive behaviour, helping others, picking up litter etc. Each week our principal, Ms Leader, draws one of these tokens at random and that student is awarded with a ‘Principal’s Award’ pencil and gets to host Geoffrey the Owl in their classroom for a week.

 Anchorage Park School has a focus on sustainability.
 Interested children can join the dedicated environmental team, who are responsible for composting, worm farms and recycling and maintaining our bird feeders, weta enclosures, a lizard garden, and insect hotels.

 Each class has a dedicated edible garden that they nurture and grow.

 Through our waste-wise policy, our vegetable garden, and our worm farm, we teach children to observe and value our environment.